-It's a good idea to tour the local castle as well if you want to get a feel for historical Greece.
-Afterwards, a coffee with a view is a great way to spend the last hour here, and at a reasonable price, although the town of Oia is generally more expensive than Fira.
+It's a good idea to also visit the local castle if you want to get a feel for historical Greece.
+Afterward, a coffee with a view is a real way to while away the last hour here, and at a great price, although Oia town is generally more expensive than Fira.

 3. Rent quads

 Quads have become a popular form of transport in Santorini, although many places can be easily explored on foot.
 However, there are steep roads and mountainous areas that can be a bit tiring.
 You can take one more person with you with the quad and only pay around € 30 per day.
 Since even the locals use quads a lot, ask them for tips on the best stores to rent quads!
 With the quad you can easily find parking spaces and generally have fewer problems on the small roads, as the vehicle is very dynamic and easier to control than a car.

 4. Visit the archaeological sites of Akrotiri and Old Thera